Nuitka/Nuitka/Developer_Manual.rst

    a < b > c < d
    # With "temp variables" and "assignment expressions", absolutely the same as:
-   a < ( tmp_b = b ) and tmp_b > ( tmp_c = c) and ( tmp_c < d )
+   a < ( tmp_b = b ) and tmp_b > ( tmp_c = c ) and ( tmp_c < d )

 This transformation is performed at tree building already.
+The temporary variables keep the value for a potentially read in the same expression.
+The syntax is not Python, and only pseudo language to expression the internal structure of the node tree after the transformation.

-The assignment expressions are not standard Python, but a useful addition that enables this transformation and to express the short circuit nature of comparison chains.
+This useful "keeper" variables that enable this transformation and allow to express the short circuit nature of comparison chains by using "and" operations.

 The "execfile" builtin